CPC - Caspian Policy Center

 Samantha Fanger

-Research Intern
+Research Assistant

-Samantha Fanger is a research intern with the Caspian Policy Center.
+Samantha Fanger is a research assistant with the Caspian Policy Center.
 She is currently completing her B.A. at George Washington University’s Elliott School.
 She is majoring in International Affairs with a concentration on security policy.
 Fanger previously worked and studied in the Philippines where she interned as a journalist and primarily focused her research on comparative regional politics in Central and Southeast Asia.

 News